dotsoltecti/kea-dhcp/README.md

 kea-dhcp wrapped in an alpine Docker container

 ## How to run
 To run the container, you can use the following docker-compose file.
+If you wish, you can specify a version of kea.
 Please note that the container looks for the config-file at ```/etc/kea/kea-dhcp.conf``` so include it in the kea dir you are mounting as a volume.

 ```
 version: '3.3'
 services:
     kea-dhcp:
-        image: ghcr.io/dotsoltecti/kea-dhcp
+        image: ghcr.io/dotsoltecti/kea-dhcp:latest
         network_mode: host
         volumes:
             - '/path/to/your/kea/dir/:/etc/kea/'